Bronwyn Davies: Reception

-For her portrayal of Bronwyn, Friend won the Logie Award for Most Popular Actress in 1990.
+For her portrayal of Bronwyn, Friend received a nomination for the 1989 Logie Award for Most Popular New Talent.
+The following year, she won the Logie Award for Most Popular Actress.
 During a feature on past Neighbours characters, telecommunications network Orange, described Bronwyn's most memorable moment as: "Accidentally pushing good pal Henry Ramsay (played by Craig McLachlan) down some steps.
 Believing the mulleted larrikin was unconscious, Bronwyn rushed to his side and professed her undying love for him – whereupon Henry opened his eyes and admitted he felt the same.
 Aaah!"
 Ruth Deller, of entertainment website Lowculture, said Bronwyn was "sweet."
 The BBC said Bronwyn's most notable moment was "Meeting Henry Ramsay."